A topic from the subject of Experimentation in Chemistry.

 Conclusion

-Controlled experiments are a powerful tool for investigating the effects of different variables on chemical systems.
-By carefully controlling the conditions of the experiment, the researcher can be more confident that the results are due to the independent variable(s) and not to other uncontrolled factors.
-Controlled experiments are used in a wide variety of chemical research and have played a major role in advancing our understanding of the world around us.
+Controlled experiments are powerful tools for investigating the effects of variables on chemical systems.
+Careful control of experimental conditions increases confidence that results are due to the independent variable(s).
+They are widely used and have significantly advanced our understanding of chemistry.

 Introduction to Controlled Experiments